cavo789/blog/blog/2023/12/14/winget/index.md

 tags: [tips, windows, winget]
 enableComments: true
 ---
-# Update all out-of-date Windows programs in batch

 ![Update all out-of-date Windows programs in batch](./images/header.jpg)

 > [Use the winget tool to install and manage applications](https://learn.microsoft.com/en-us/windows/package-manager/winget/)